 Later that evening we decided on a local Italian restaurant called Ferraro’s.
 I wanted to fill up on carbohydrates before my half marathon the next morning.
 I ordered roasted pepper spaghetti, which was one of the specials that night.
 Our meals included unlimited salad and bread.
 I really enjoyed this restaurant although the meals were a bit overpriced.
 I don’t know why the special was priced so high as it wasn’t much different than the other pasta dishes on the menu which were much less expensive.
 The atmosphere was romantic with dim lighting and professional waiters.
 I recommend the tiramisu dessert which was fabulous- I don’t order dessert that often so this was a nice treat!

 The next morning after a great breakfast at the hotel, we decided to stop for the afternoon at the local animal shelter.
 They were running a March special for cats over 6 months, but unfortunately we could not take one home with us!
 A great shelter located out in the middle of nowhere with plenty of room for the animals.
 Please visit this website to view animals currently available for adoption.
-We also got a few nice souvenirs at The Montana Gift Corral.
+We also walked around the Bozeman downtown area and bought a few nice souvenirs at The Montana Gift Corral.

 For lunch, we wanted to get a few appetizers and catch up on the March Madness basketball games.
 We drove out to a sports bar called The Jumping Buffalo Sports Bar and Grille.
 They were running a great special on Sunday which included free pool, 1.75 Bud lights, and half priced appetizers.
 I also had a huge veggie salad which was excellent.
 We enjoyed a fun afternoon out complete with pool and basketball.

 We went back to the hotel to relax for a bit then headed out to the downtown area again.
 We went to Santa Fe Red’s, a Mexican restaurant/bar which seems to be popular spot for watching the sports games.
 We both had a drink; I had a glass of Merlot.
 We sat at the bar with a few drinks, and then proceeded to go to the bowling alley.
-I was surprised that The Bozeman Bowl was not offering any specials, especially for a Sunday.
-We only played one game since the prices were high at $3.50 a game.
-It was noisy with a lot of college students, but still a good time.
+We played a few games The Bozeman Bowl and then left as it was noisy with a lot of college students, but nevertheless, still a good time.